CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

     - Fonts used were Poppins as a general font through website and Roboto for headers and sub-headers.

   - Wireframes
-    - Desktop devices:

-    - Tablet devices:

-    - Mobile devices:

 ## Technologies used

   ### Languages Used, Wireframes and programs

 - [HTML](https://en.wikipedia.org/wiki/HTML#:~:text=Hypertext%20Markup%20Language%20(HTML)%20is,scripting%20languages%20such%20as%20JavaScript.).
     - Used to create the content of the website.
+[View](assets/images/screenshots/html-validator.png)

 - [CSS](https://en.wikipedia.org/wiki/CSS).
     - Used to give the attractive design of the website.
+[View](assets/images/screenshots/css-validator)

 - [Javascript](https://en.wikipedia.org/wiki/JavaScript).
     - Used to make the website interactive.